Abdullahi Ahmed Irro

-Abdullahi Ahmed Irro (Cabdullaahi Axmed Cirro; - عبد الله أحمد إرو), Abdullahi Ahmed Yusuf Irro, was a prominent Somali military professor and late general.
+Abdullahi Ahmed Irro (Cabdullaahi Axmed Yuusuf Cirro; - عبد الله أحمد إرو), Abdullahi Ahmed Yussuf Irro, was a prominent Somali military professor and a general.
 He helped establish the National Academy for Strategy.

 Early years

 Irro was born in the southern town of Kismayo, Somalia, to a Majeerteen Harti Darod family.
 Irro's father Ahmed Yussuf Irro and two of his uncles served in the Italian colonial army.
 They were among Migiurtinia's youth who were forcibly conscripted after the fall of the ruling northern Majeerteen Sultanate (Migiurtinia) and Sultanate of Hobyo (Obbia) during the annexation campaign against the " Northern Sultanates', a fascist expedition from 1922 to 1929 under the command of Cesare Maria De Vecchi of the National Fascist Party led by Benito Mussolini.
 Irro's mother, Zhabah Hosh Ellie, was the daughter of an aristocratic wazir of the Obbio Sultanate.

 Irro spent the better part of his adolescence in Mogadishu, where he was educated in Italian primary and secondary schools.
 He subsequently studied at the local two-year teacher's training Instituto Universario Della Somalia, graduating with honours.
 Following the completion of his studies, Irro worked for a few years in the late 1950s as an instructor.